Church Stained Glass Restoration & Repair

 Over time and exposure to gravity and the elements, the lead strips that hold the glass pieces together might become damaged as well, becoming brittle, loose, or bent.
 In an attempt to protect their stained glass, some churches actually added a sheet of plexiglass to the outside of the windows.
 Unfortunately, the plexiglass traps heat between itself and the stained glass, which also contributes to the deterioration of the lead and therefore the structural integrity of the windows.

-Without church stained glass restoration process, the newly restored windows will continue to inspire worshippers for many generations to come.
+With church stained glass restoration process, the newly restored windows will continue to inspire worshipers for many generations to come.
 For more information about church stained glass repair or restoration, please contact us today.